Podiatric Medicine and Surgery

-Students will rotate in afternoon clinic sessions through the Barry University Foot Care Centers and affiliated institutions.
+Students will rotate in afternoon clinic sessions through the Barry University Foot and Ankle Centers and affiliated institutions.
 Students will be responsible for case presentations and case management involving general medical as well as podiatric disorders.
-Prerequisites: all first, second and third year courses.
+Prerequisites: all first, second, and third year courses.

 813 Risk Management (1)

 This course addresses both the medical and legal aspects of Podiatric Medicine.
-Appropriate charting, record-keeping, documentation of patient progress, and complications are discussed.
+Appropriate charting, record keeping, documentation of patient progress, and complications are discussed.
 Patient/physician relationships are reinforced with malpractice principles, ethics, and medical jurisprudence.
-Prerequisites: all first, second and third year courses.
+Prerequisites: all first- and second-year courses.

 815 Orthopedic Seminar (1)